 My last semester at the University of Delaware, I knew I would graduate college with a degree in Biological Sciences, and I knew I wanted to continue to coach but wasn’t sure what kind of job I would be able to find.
 It became undeniable that God works in mysterious ways as I was contacted by the head of the Science department of my alma mater about a science teaching position.
 I had only taken one education course in college but I realized the position would be perfect, allowing me to teach and coach at the same time.
 Lo and behold I began my teaching career at St. Mark’s High School where I had graduated 5 years earlier.
 It was certainly an unforgettable experience, teaching with some of my former teachers and assisting my own varsity softball coach.

 I grew up in Delaware and moved to Virginia in 2004 when my husband-to-be accepted a spot at the Fairfax County Police Academy.
 I accepted a teaching position at Our Lady of Good Counsel that fall as I went from Ms. Maloney and became Mrs. Jewett in early October.
-I enjoy working with her students, hopefully instilling a love of science in them, and learn just as much from them as I hopes they learn from me.
+I enjoy working with my students, hopefully instilling a love of science in them, and learn just as much from them as I hope they learn from me.
 I love having my son Thomas, in 4th grade, accompany me to and from school each day and seeing everything that he is learning from the fabulous teachers and staff here at OLGC.

 Watching my son play baseball

 Any kind of seafood

 When the first graduate returned to say "thank you" for my help in Science class

 I have hit a homerun in the Little League World Series

 "Believe you Can"

 St. Michael the Archangel